jotonedev/algorithm-project/README.md

 ## How to run

-First of all, you need to install the dependencies:
+First, you need to install the dependencies:

 ```bash
 pip install -r requirements.txt